fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 13.1.0 =
+* [Added] Adds a new maps widget called Map.
+This widget can plot more than one address at a time, and is built on currently-supported APIs.
+The existing maps widget, Google Map, is built on an API that Google no longer supports or guarantees will continue working.
+The new Map widget is built on leaflet.js and uses MapBox tiles that do require an API key.
+Instructions are embedded in the widget form to help onboarding.
+* [Changed] Changes the vehicle slider widget to not show the price zero-string "Call For Price" in text overlays to avoid wrapping on smaller sized screens.
+* [Fixed] Fixes a bug in the price template tag to allow empty string to be passed as the zero-string and not trigger the default "Call For Price" value.
+* [Fixed] Bug fix removes a doubled $ when outputting vehicle book values.

 = 13.0.0 =
 * [Changed] Changes the Vehicle Slider widget to use flexslider instead of slick.js.
 The widget looks identical to previous versions.
 * [Changed] Specifies new minimum versions in dependencies for security fixes.